-While Anambra and Ekiti have participated in selected international assessments of student learning, Bauchi remains without any assessments of student learning at any level.
+Anambra and Ekiti have participated in selected international assessments of student learning.
+Ekiti participated in the Monitoring of Learning Achievement (MLA) in 1996 and 2003, and Anambra participated in the MLA in 2003.
 Making student achievement data available to teachers is key to inform their diagnosis of the strengths and weaknesses of their students and their lesson planning: the more information teachers have about the learning levels of their students, the better they can prepare to contribute to their students' learning progress.
 Nigeria's education systems could benefit from partaking in more frequent international assessments, and instituting national or sub-national assessments of students learning.